yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 Yugabyte Cloud supports deploying clusters onto Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 The choice of cloud service provider and region or regions for a cluster affects the cost of running the cluster.

 Multi-region cluster costs depend on the number of and location of the selected regions.
 When creating a cluster, the displayed cost is based on only the Preferred Region of the cluster.
-You can see the total cost of running the cluster in the Cluster Overview.
+You can see the total cost of running the cluster in the [Edit Infrastructure](../../cloud-clusters/configure-clusters/#infrastructure) dialog.

 ## Data transfer